 The best and easiest way to understand important truths of life is by reading the Srimad Bhagavad Gita.
 It is quite unfortunate that many Hindus have not read the SBG but claim to be Hindus.
 In fact, there is not much of a difference between Sanatana Dharmis (Hindus) who have not read the SBG and those who belong to other faiths and cults because they do not understand Advaita Vedanta.
 Reading a few verses from the SBG here and there and sharing on FB or Whatsapp ridiculous presentations such as ‘Bhagavad Gita in 16 slides’ etc. do not help people learn even the basics of Advaita Vedanta.

 One of the main objectives behind this site is to facilitate and ensure that more and more people read the SBG.
 One thorough read of the translated 700 verses through the eighteen chapters of the SBG usually takes about four hours.
-The simple translations on our TVM Gita site helps people COMPLETE reading the SBG instead of either putting the book away or falling asleep after reading two or three pages of the big and fat editions of the SBG printed and distributed by large organisations.
-Watching our 48 minute video with 128 selected verses from the SBG can be a good way to prepare oneself to receive the life changing Divine Knowledge from the SBG.
+The simple translations on our TVM Gita site help people COMPLETE reading the SBG instead of either putting the book away or falling asleep after reading two or three pages of the big and fat editions of the SBG printed and distributed by large organisations.
+Watching our 48 minute video with 128 selected verses from the SBG can be a good way to prepare oneself to receive the life-changing Divine Knowledge from the SBG.

 Humans are living ‘units’ made up of an impermanent body, and the formless and divine Self which is the life and soul of the body.
 The Atman evolves Karmically through the various Janmas or lifetimes it goes through using different bodies which are simply vehicles that it uses to travel in.
-Therefore the feeling of superiority or inferiority in people based on one’s looks, skin colour, gender, economical condition, etc., is totally senseless and childish.
+Therefore the feeling of superiority or inferiority in people based on one’s looks, skin colour, gender, economic condition, etc., is totally senseless and childish.
 One child is born into a royal family while another is born to parents who are criminals.
 What justification could there be for such disparity among people at birth?
-It could either be because ‘God, some planet or someone’ caused it or just that those people are in different levels of the process of their Karmic evolution that is powered by their Karma.
+It could either be a coincidence, because ‘God, some planet or someone’ caused it, or just that those people are in different levels of the process of their Karmic evolution that is powered by their Karma.
 The birth of a person as a king or queen in one Janma and as a person suffering in penury in another is not some form of Karmic reward or punishment but it is simply the result of their previous Karma.
 A kid born in a royal family is certainly not entitled to another royal birth in the next Janma just because he or she is a royal in the current one.
 The good deeds by a person in one Janma lead the Atman in the next Janma into situations where the person can continue evolving.
-However, the choice of accepting the opportunity and rising higher or not accepting it and continuing to be tossed around in the same cycle of births, miseries, hardships and deaths, remains with the person.
+However, the choice of accepting the opportunity and rising higher or not and continuing to be tossed around in the same cycle of births, miseries, hardships and deaths, remains with every individual.

 SBG 3:36 Arjuna said: